IT Support Automation Examples: 20 Ranked by Operational Impact

 What it does: Automatically links incoming incidents to an active major incident or known error when the classification and affected component match.

 Why it matters: During a major incident, agents manually triaging related tickets wastes capacity that should be focused on resolution.
-Auto-linking reduces the triage workload and ensures affected users receive status updates through the major incident communication rather than individual responses.
+Auto-linking reduces the triage workload.
+It ensures affected users receive status updates through the major incident communication rather than individual responses.

 Precondition: Requires consistent incident categorisation and active major incident management processes.